You know, I really, I'm wondering if Gibbs is in trouble today.

 And they got some running backs.

-Well, who signed anybody a merit?
+Who assigned anybody a merit?

-What what teams have signed anybody with merit?
+What teams have signed anybody with merit?

-Well, you TO's got merit.
+Well, T.O.'s got merit.

-TO has merit.
+T.O. has merit.

-Look at it's a good TO takes two years to take over a clubhouse and destroy it.
+T.O. takes two years to take over a clubhouse and destroy it.

-You know, he did fine after one year in Buffalo.
+He did fine after one year in Buffalo.

 He did fine down in Dallas.